AwSkies/emubot/README.md

-To say what files to do stuff with: git add (file name(s)) To commit to the local repository: git commit -m "(changes)" To commit to the GitHub repository: git push origin master (goes to the master branch) To apply changes made remotely: git pull
+To say what files to do stuff with: git add (file name(s)) To commit to the local repository: git commit -m "(changes)" To commit to the GitHub repository: git push origin master (goes to the master branch) To apply changes made remotely: git pull origin master